Editorial authored by Charlie Ester III, Director of Water Supply at SRP

 A drought today has far more lasting impacts than ever before.
 It requires more significant planning to supply water for residents year after year.

-Our watershed: How SRP plans for drought in the desert
+How SRP plans for drought in the desert

 The Phoenix metropolitan area is well-positioned to survive extended droughts.
 This is due to the water supply from SRP, proactive planning and the Central Arizona Project (CAP).
 We assume every year is the beginning of the next drought period.

 In fact, SRP manages surface water and groundwater to last through 11 continuous dry years!
 Combine that planning and commitment to water conservation from SRP, its customers and our water partners across the state and supplies can stretch even further.
+This is how we make the most out of every drop.

 SRP’s robust water system does not rely on just our seven reservoirs.
 It includes the flexibility to pull from an extensive network of groundwater wells.
 When necessary, SRP can supplement our surface water from the Salt and Verde reservoirs with groundwater pumped from our 270 wells in the Valley.